cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

      models include two major types: basic and functional models.

-         -  Basic models refer to the network element model(s) and network topology model(s) of the network digital twin based on the basic configuration, environment information, operational state, link topology and other information of the network element(s), to complete the real-time accurate
+         -  Basic models refer to the network element model(s) and network topology model(s) of the Network Digital Twin based on the basic configuration, environment information, operational state, link topology and other information of the network element(s), to complete the real-time accurate